wells5609/X-Editable-ACF/README.md

 # X-Editable ACF

-X-Editable ACF is a (developer-focused) plugin that allows front-end editing of Advanced Custom Fields in WordPress.
+X-Editable ACF is a (developer-focused) plugin for in-line (front-end) editing of Advanced Custom Fields in WordPress.

 ## Installation